gkaffka/TwitchApp/README.md

 # TwitchApp
-An app that consumes the [Twitch API](https://github.com/justintv/Twitch-API/blob/master/v3_resources/games.md#get-gamestop) and dysplays the top 50 games being played.
+An app that consumes the [Twitch API](https://github.com/justintv/Twitch-API/blob/master/v3_resources/games.md#get-gamestop) and displays the top 50 games being played.

 ###Getting started
 Clone the repository and import the project in Android Studio, you can try the app installing the `twicthapp.apk` available in the project root.